 -Does your peer group make you feel like you need to keep up with the “Joneses” in maintaining a lifestyle that is no longer serving you?

 -Do you give in to peer pressure and do things that you really don’t want to do in order to avoid the uncomfortable feeling of being different from your friends and family?

 -Are you more concerned with image than what excites you and your spouse?

 -Do you succumb to the status quo because you would feel self-conscious among your peers and are afraid that others might scoff at your retirement plans?

 -Are you hiding your true feelings because you don’t want to be weird?

-Being weird isn’t all that bad.
+Rebel Retiree and I are weird and it isn’t all that bad.

 My husband and I have always been weird – at least that’s what they tell us.
 In actuality, we are self-reliant and independent individuals.